 Tumblr tips for artists: 6 years ago, Very Private Art’s community was launched on Tumblr.
 The aim: to show the most emergent art.
 I learned this microblogging platform’s potentials and imperfections.
 This useful list is dedicated to artists, to see if Tumblr might be a good investment of time or something to avoid and keep on creating.

 Advantages of a Tumblr Art Blog

-With time, you will find, follow and be followed by others.
-And here is the best: the community is great and social and will mostly always answer or react if you write to anybody.
-Here some numbers:
+Like on any other platform, there are Bots and Spams but the community is mature and social and will mostly always answer or react if you write to anybody.